Huz1995/Calculator-ReactHooks/README.md

-# Getting Started with Create React App: Small project that uses react to build a interactive drum kit on a single page
+# Getting Started with Create React App: Small project that uses react to build a interactive calculator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).